svj-aventador/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/path-and-order-book-methods/path_find.md

 # path_find
 [[Source]](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/PathFind.cpp "Source")

 *WebSocket API only!* The `path_find` method searches for a [path](paths.html) along which a transaction can possibly be made, and periodically sends updates when the path changes over time.
 For a simpler version that is supported by JSON-RPC, see the [ripple_path_find method][].
-For payments occurring strictly in SGY, it is not necessary to find a path, because SGY can be sent directly to any account.
+For payments occurring strictly in RCP, it is not necessary to find a path, because RCP can be sent directly to any account.

 There are three different modes, or sub-commands, of the path_find command.
 Specify which one you want with the `subcommand` parameter: